The Role of Blockchain in Revolutionizing Supply Chain Transparency

 Verifying product authenticity

 Consumers and businesses gain trust through traceability.
 Buyers can scan QR codes or use tracking systems to confirm source, manufacturing details, and supply chain vistas instantly.
-This transparency reduces fraud risks although increasing accountability across the board.
+This transparency reduces fraud risks while increasing accountability across the board.

 Improving Supply Chain Efficiency